This course is open for applications.

-Field trips are an important part of this physical geography degree and you will be able to take advantage of three residential and numerous day trips during the programme.
+Field trips are an important part of this course and you can take advantage of three residential trips.

 In Year 1 you will spend a week studying river ecology, coastal management, woodland ecology and landscape evolution in Dartmoor.

-During Year 2 you will develop your ability to perform rigorous research and deliver effective presentations during a week spent around the Brittany coastline.
+In Year 2 you will develop your ability to think analytically and deliver effective presentations during a week researching the physical geography of the Brittany coastline.

 In Year 3 there is the opportunity to spend two weeks on an advanced geographic expedition to an exotic location (recent destinations include Iceland, China and Kenya).